Flint Rasmussen: 2020s

 Rasmussen began to transition away from being an arena entertainer to become a color commentator for PBR during the inaugural PBR Team Series season in 2022; serving as a second sideline reporter with Allen Bestwick at some events.
 However, at other Team Series events, he returned to his role as arena entertainer.

 In February 2023, Rasmussen announced that he was retiring as PBR arena entertainer at the end of the 2023 PBR World Finals in May and becoming a full-time commentator beginning at Cheyenne Frontier Days, the opening event of the PBR Team Series during the second half of the calendar year.
-He officially retired after working the 2023 PBR World Finals in May.
+He retired after working the 2023 PBR World Finals in May.

 Rasmussen began his full-time career as a sideline reporter for the PBR Team Series in July of that year.
 Allen Bestwick did not return as a sideline reporter for the PBR Team Series, and Rasmussen's sideline reporting partner was now five-time PRCA World Champion steer wrestler Luke Branquinho, who himself had retired as a rodeo contestant in 2021.

 In 2024, Rasmussen's role in the PBR Team Series was changed, as he went from a sideline reporter during the action to a post-show reporter.
 His new partner was fellow longtime PBR personality Matt West.
-Since December of that year, Rasmussen has been a host of PBR Now, a weekly web show which recaps the previous weekend's PBR Unleash the Beast Series (UTB) event and previews the upcoming event.
-It streams live every Thursday afternoon on the PBR's YouTube channel.
-His co-hosts are Matt West and PBR sideline reporter Kate Harrison.
+From December 2024 to April 2025, Rasmussen was a host of PBR Now, a weekly web show which recapped the previous weekend's PBR Unleash the Beast Series (UTB) event and previewed the upcoming event.
+It streamed live every Thursday afternoon on the PBR's YouTube channel.
+His co-hosts were Matt West and PBR sideline reporter Kate Harrison.

+In 2026, Rasmussen decided to come out of retirement and return to his role as PBR arena entertainer.
+He now works some UTB events, as well as some PRCA events.

 Rasmussen now resides in Fort Worth, Texas.

 Honors

 In 2010, Rasmussen made a special appearance as the Pendleton High School graduation speaker.

 In 2011, he was inducted into the Pendleton Round-Up and Happy Canyon Hall of Fame.

 In 2014, he was inducted into the St. Paul Rodeo Hall of Fame.

 In 2019, he was inducted into the Ellensburg Rodeo Hall of Fame.

 In 2024, he was inducted into the National Rodeo Hall of Fame.

 In 2025, he was inducted into the Bull Riding Hall of Fame.

+In 2026, he was awarded the PBR Jim Shoulders Lifetime Achievement Award.